-In compliance with Memorandum Circular No. 3 series of 2020 of the Securities and Exchange Commission and Section 49 of the Revised Corporation Code, and in accordance with the SEC Notice dated 23 February 2024 re: Alternative Mode for Distributing and Providing Copies of the Notice of Meeting, Information Statement, and Other Documents in connection with Annual Stockholders' Meetings for 2024, the Notice of Meeting will be published in the business section of two (2) newspapers of general circulation, in print and online format, for two (2) consecutive days, with the last publication date being not later than twenty-one (21) days prior to the date of the Annual Stockholders' Meeting.
+In compliance with Memorandum Circular No. 3 series of 2020 of the Securities and Exchange Commission and Section 49 of the Revised Corporation Code, and in accordance with the SEC Notice dated 12 March 2025 re: Alternative Mode for Distributing and Providing Copies of the Notice of Meeting, Information Statement, and Other Documents in connection with Annual Stockholders' Meetings for 2025, the Notice of Meeting will be published in the business section of two (2) newspapers of general circulation, in print and online format, on May 20 and 21, 2025.
+The last day of publication, May 21, 2025, is not later than twenty-one (21) days prior to the date of the Annual Stockholders' Meeting.